AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 As I think about these 5 priorities, I have an overall ambition to see a significant step up in public–private partnerships and participation.

-I’ve spoken a couple of times now with John, Rob and Suz about how we can formalise a partnership with the AIIA --- how we can work more closely together to find solutions, share knowledge and ideas, and uplift skills capability.
+I’ve spoken a couple of times now with the AIIA about how we can formalise a partnership with them --- how we can work more closely together to find solutions, share knowledge and ideas, and uplift skills capability.

 The reality is that within the APS we do not have **all** the capability and capacity that is needed to deliver.